Plagiarism Policy

 • Immediate rejection of the manuscript.

-• Notification to the authors and their affiliated institutions.
+• Notification to the authors and their affiliated institutions, where necessary.

 • Retraction of the published article.